 Daniel Pink’s newest research proves that the end of a meeting is more important than the beginning.
 Endings leave lasting impressions.
 Recency triumphs over primacy.
-And yet, how often have you found yourself in the hallway after a meeting wondering what was accomplished?
+And yet, how often have you found yourself in the hallway after a meeting wondering what happened?
 What did we agree to?
 Or worse, you disagree with someone who thinks the results are different, if not diametrically opposed, to what you think.
 Enter, the Guardian of Change.

 Nobody wants more meetings but we still meet a lot.
 We meet for a purpose.
 Successful meetings have an end in mind.
 Some call it “DONE”.
 Others call it a deliverable.
 Either way, the meeting purpose is satisfied once the objective is reached, once we have the object of the meeting.
 Notice that the deliverable of meetings is a noun, never a verb.
 You cannot hand off a ‘verb’ to someone else, but you may hand them a ‘noun’ or an object.